nardeas/SyntaxNet-Tensorflow/README.md

 Note that the Tensorflow version depends on what is supported by [SyntaxNet](https://github.com/tensorflow/models/tree/master/research/syntaxnet).
 Building a working SN installation requires some additional operations not supported by TF as is.

-**This version is using the latest DRAGNN mode, which is way more faster than the original SyntaxNet implementation!**
+**This version uses the latest DRAGNN mode, which is much faster than the original SyntaxNet implementation!**

 ## hub.docker.com